Return Ballots by Tuesday, August 6th

 Schilling's main opponent in this race is conservative incumbent and former mayor Lucy Krakowiak.
 When she was mayor, Krakowiak spent $5,000 of her own money for anti-Seattle scare tactic postcards designed to promote her fellow conservative members.
 In 2017, she signed a petition to repeal her own city council's sanctuary city policy.

 Also running are libertarian Charles Schaefer and Omaha Sternberg.
 Schaefer ran in 2017 for Burien City Council Position #1 on a platform of increasing the police force, transparency, and being an advocate for increasing "freedom."
 He has stated that he would bring back the youth council, but also espoused anti-government philosophies on his Facebook page.
-Omaha Sternberg has been active with the King County Democrats but in 2016 she also suggested moving homeless people to an island.
+Omaha Sternberg has been active with the King County Democrats.

 Schilling is the best choice for Burien City Council, Position 4.

-Sofia Aragon is a progressive running for the open Position 6 vacated by Austin Bell on the Burien City Council.
+Sofia Aragon is a progressive running for the open Position 6 seat on the Burien City Council that was vacated by Austin Bell.
 Aragon is a registered nurse and the Executive Director of the Washington Center for Nursing.
 Aragon serves on the board of the WA Low Income Housing Alliance and on the board of Asian Pacific Islander Americans for Civic Empowerment (APACE).
 Aragon is running to ensure Burien is a safe, healthy, and inclusive place for all residents.
 She is also passionate about creating more affordable housing and reducing homelessness in our communities.

 Aragon is the best choice in this race because of her decades of community service and commitment to healthier communities for all.